ArashAh/SMITracker/README.md

 ### Build and run SMITracker inside a container (for Docker users)

-Make sure you have Docker installed on your machine.
+Make sure you have Git and Docker installed on your machine.
 Open a terminal, navigate to a directory to clone this repository and run the following commands:

 1. **Clone the repository**: